MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

 AH!
 That makes so much sense!

-Now there have been a few UWP-specific Xamarin.Forms ah... _intricacies_ like this (I'll post on them later).
-Some aren't documented at all, and some are, but not very well, like this one.
-There is a special little overload of the Forms.Init method just for UWP in which you can pass in an IEnumerable called rendererAssemblies:
+Now there have been a few UWP-specific Xamarin.Forms ~~obstacles of negligence~~ _intricacies_ like this (I'll post more of them later), that haven't been communicated well by Xamarin.
+Some aren't documented at all, and some are, but as an after-thought, like this one.
+There is a special, nearly secret, overload of the Forms.Init method just for UWP in which you can pass in an IEnumerable called rendererAssemblies:

 ```csharp
 #if WINDOWS_UWP